rcrath/wavetabler/README.md

 `setpy`
 You only need to do this once.

-###MacOS (untested) or Linux
+### MacOS (untested) or Linux
 from a command prompt in the wavetabler folder run `chmod +x setpy.sh)` and then `./setpy.sh` You only need to do this once.

 ## Test Run
+run a test on the example input files:

+### Windows:
-run a test on the example input files: type `wvtbl` from you command prompt and choose one of the two sample files.  when it asks you to accept defaults, just hit enter, and after a little processing, you should have a shiny new 2048 sample per wwavecycle, 256 frame wavetable in the wavetables folder.
+type `wvtbl` from you command prompt and choose one of the two sample files.  when it asks you to accept defaults, just hit enter, and after a little processing, you should have a shiny new 2048 sample per wwavecycle, 256 frame wavetable in the wavetables folder.

+### Mac/:inux:
+you have to set the permissions for it to execute the first time:
+ `chmod +x wvtbl.sh)` and then `./wvtbl.sh` runs it
+``

 ## Creating your own wavetables